Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

        id -> unique identifier of the investor name -> Name of the investor
-       uid -> Unique government id (SSN, Aadhaar etc) pan -> Unique taxpayer id provided by government (in India) email -> Email address
+       uid -> Unique government ID (SSN, Aadhaar etc) pan -> Unique taxpayer ID provided by the government (in India) email -> Email address

 2. Account: This is the unique trading account of the investor.
-An investor can have multiple account against which the investment might have been made.
+An investor can have multiple accounts against which the investment might have been made.
   We will stick to only one account per investor in this demo

     Key format: `trading:account:<accountNo>`